What is innovation?

 Innovation is doing something new that does not currently exist or something new that improves efficiency, effectiveness, cost, and/or creates a competitive advantage.
 A new method, process, product, or service can be considered an innovation.
 This also includes the integration of different markets with the utilization of a new product that services both markets.
 An example of this is the cellular phone market, which has leveraged and integrated other markets such as photography and electronic payments on one mobile device.
 These innovations have created a new mobile device market, making the cellular phone market almost obsolete.

 There are many other examples of innovation in many start-up companies.
-Some companies have leveraged cloud computing to deliver products or services without having traditional on-premise IT infrastructure.
+Some companies have leveraged cloud computing to deliver products or services without having traditional on-premises IT infrastructure.
 Others like Uber, Getaround, and Turo have innovative business models in use such that they do not own any of the major assets required to run their business, such as vehicles.

 The opportunities for innovation are everywhere and in everything.
 The caution is that a consumer may not need every innovation.
 Someone can have the world’s most creative idea for innovation of something, yet it may never be adopted.
 There are also barriers to entry into various markets that can be obstructed by many constraints and challenges.